joshfinnie/joshfinnie.com/src/pages/blog/my-2020-react-startup-process.md

 path: "/blog/my-2020-react-startup-process"
 heroImage: "/assets/blog/typewriter.jpg"
 expires: true
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-unsplash: 'RetroSuppy'
+unsplash: "RetroSuppy"
-unsplashURL: 'retrosupply'
+unsplashURL: "retrosupply"
 ---

 Over the past couple of years I have narrowed my frontend workflow to React with Typescript.
 There are a lot of frameworks that are fighting for the top spot of one's frontend workflow.
 In the end, I am most comfortable with React for rapid development so it is the one I will focus on here.
 In this blog post I will walk through my 2020 React workflow.
 This post will help you get up and running with the same setup that I am currently using.

 ## Installing React with Typescript

 First, we want to create a project using the `create-react-app` command-line application.
 A semi-recent addition to the Node ecosystem is an alternative to NPM called NPX.
 NPX is a command-line application that comes with NPM.
 It will allow you to run NPM packages without going through the process of installing it.
 This allows you to run `create-react-app` without the hassle of building a `package.json` file.
 It is also a good way of keeping these one-off tools up-to-date.
 The following NPX command is all we need to do to set up our boilerplate React app with Typescript.
 Let’s run the following commands: